Chemical Management Services: Rethinking Chemical Management

 Figure 1: Aligning Incentives

 By aligning the incentives of suppliers and customers, both can achieve bottom line benefits via reduced chemical use, costs, and waste.
 Fewer chemicals in the overall equation can also result in significant environmental benefits (which, of course, takes us back to the less-quantifiable benefits of reduced liabilities).
+This is a major shift with major implications, and yet, the model is compatible with many emerging business management trends.
+It highlights strengthening a company's core business, outsourcing support functions, and building strategic alliances with suppliers.

 We use the term "chemical lifecycle" as a framework to characterize the chemical management system and the costs associated with it (see Figure 2).
 By pulling the chemical costs out at each step of the lifecycle, you can identify the hidden costs associated with chemical use.
 The true costs of chemicals can be obscured because they are distributed among many departments within a company.
 In addition, departments are often required to pay an "overhead" expense, which can include chemical costs associated with energy, waste removal, storage, training, etc.